jss367/jss367.github.io/_posts/2022-01-22-fastai-tabular-data-tutorial.md

 from sklearn.metrics import accuracy_score
 ```

-We'll the [UCI Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult) where the task is to predict whether a person makes over 50k a year.
+We'll use the [UCI Adult Data Set](https://archive.ics.uci.edu/ml/datasets/Adult) where the task is to predict whether a person makes over 50k a year.
 FastAI makes downloading the dataset easy.

 ```python